 Our membership consists of over 30 other community-based, faith, labor, and environmental advocacy organizations.

-The coalition’s strategic direction is set by a Steering Committee comprised of organizations leading the coalition’s four campaign committees.
-Current Steering Committee members include: Communities for a Better Environment, Local Clean Energy Alliance, Pacific Institute, West Oakland Environmental Indicators Project.
-The Steering Committee guides the OCAC and conducts general OCAC membership meetings.
+The coalition’s strategic direction is set by a Steering Committee comprised of organizations involved in the coalition’s working groups and committees.
+Current Steering Committee members include representatives of: The East Oakland Collective, Local Clean Energy Alliance, Planting Justice, and the Brower Dellums Institute for Sustainable Policy Studies & Action.
+The Steering Committee guides the OCAC’s policy positions, endorsements and campaigns and conducts general OCAC membership meetings, trainings and assemblies.

-The OCAC currently has one part-time staff member to convene the coalition’s meetings, maintain the OCAC’s information infrastructure, support the coalition’s organizing campaigns.
+The OCAC currently has one part-time staff member to convene the Coalition’s meetings, maintain the OCAC’s information and communications infrastructure, and support the Coalition’s organizing campaigns.

 Started in 2009, the Oakland Climate Action Coalition (OCAC) is a cross-sector collaboration striving to lead Oakland’s response to climate change—both mitigation and adaptation—through sustainable, equitable, community-based economic development.
 OCAC has provided research, policy expertise, strategic planning, and most importantly, advocacy, coordination, and organizing for the climate justice needs of Oakland communities.

-The coalition has championed this approach in partnering with the city to develop Oakland’s Energy and Climate Action Plan (ECAP), which was adopted in December 2012.
-Based on a strong commitment to social equity, coalition members worked with city staff and Council members to shape the content of the ECAP.
+The Coalition has championed this approach in partnering with the City to develop Oakland’s 2020 Energy and Climate Action Plan (ECAP), which was adopted in December 2012.
+Based on a strong commitment to social equity, Coalition members worked with City staff and Councilmembers to shape the content of the ECAP.
 As a result, more than half of the language of the ECAP was contributed directly through OCAC efforts.